 Goldman v.
 Goldman, 28 Mass.
 App.
 Ct.
 603, 613 (1990).

 Zelda and Zack have been married for ten years and are undergoing a divorce.
 Zack recently found out two things: first, that Zelda has won a professional award which will likely allow her to increase her income substantially in the future; and second, that Zelda is likely to come into a large inheritance from her mother, of which Zack had no idea.
-Zack wants to know if the Massachusetts Family Law Court is likely to take these two things into consideration when dividing the marital property and ordering alimony.
+Zack wants to know if the Massachusetts court is likely to take these two things into consideration when dividing the marital property and ordering alimony.

 The Massachusetts Probate and Family Courts use a process called equitable distribution to divide marital property in general.
 Here, the term “equitable” means “fair,” and not necessarily equal: the court will determine how to best divide marital property in the fairest manner in each particular case.
 There are many factors that the Court considers as part of this process.
 Massachusetts General Laws, chapter 208, section 34 defines the factors the Court will use in determining how marital property should be divided.
 Under the statute, the Court may include in its analysis the opportunity for the parties to acquire future income and property.